-Metric(s): Percentage of students who meet/exceed standards on the SBA ELA, percentage of students who meet/exceed standards on the SBA Math, percentage of students considered to be college and career ready Analysis of Statement: While we believe that embedding college tutors into the difficult college courses and our high school math courses has the potential to be impactful on student achievement, our struggle to hire college tutors has prevented us from successfully implementing the action.
-Therefore, we rated our level of effectiveness of the action at this point as "not effective".
+Metric(s): Percentage of students who meet/exceed standards on the SBA ELA, percentage of students who meet/exceed standards on the SBA Math, percentage of students who meet/exceed standards on the CAST, percentage of students considered to be college and career ready.

-A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.
+A description of any changes made to the planned goal, metrics, target outcomes, or actions for the coming year that resulted from reflections on prior practice.